 Turn setting goals and creating a growth mindset into one of your first activities on the first day of school!
 After discussing with students what a growth mindset is and how having one can help them achieve their goals, students should set specific goals for the school year.
 These can be academia related, such as “Reading one book a month,” or more aligned to routines and practices, such as “Arriving at school on time” or “Keeping an organized binder.”

-For this activity, I usually ask students to write two goals of their choice and then list a few bullet points under each goal that shows the steps they will take to make their goal achievable.
+For this middle school icebreaker, I usually ask students to write two goals of their choice and then list a few bullet points under each goal that shows the steps they will take to make their goal achievable.
 Once students are finished, this is an excellent opportunity to have your first conference with them to discuss what they have written.
 This also provides time to initially get to know your students and personally welcome them back to school.

 To ensure that students keep their goals in mind throughout the year, I always hang up their goal-setting sheets.
 I make a big, round circle on bright, neon paper with a template for students to fill in their goals.
 Once I have had the chance to conference with students, they cut out their circles and hang them in an area of the room.
 Having all of my students see their goals throughout the year is a constant reminder to strive toward achieving them.
 (Also, all the bright paper perfectly cut into circles looks super cute as decorations in a classroom!)

 Be the first to read the latest from Shaped.